-The Marketing Diploma offers courses in two different learning formats.
+The Addiction Education program offers courses in two different learning formats.

 - Class size ranges from 12 to 50 students.